 To test the specific predictions of the wide and cheap effects, I focus on unilateral home tariff changes experienced by Thai manufacturing firms.
 Accounting for the reality of firm heterogeneity, I extend the wide and cheap effects to firms with different productivities.
 With a home tariff reduction, exporters lower process innovation due to a relative fall in home market size.
-A smaller market has lower competition implying less export-oriented firms face less competitive pressure than more export-oriented firms.
+A smaller home market has lower competition implying less export-oriented firms face less competitive pressure than more export-oriented firms.
 More export-oriented firms have to ease cannibalization.
 They narrow their brands through lower product innovation.
 Less export-oriented firms widen their brands through more product innovation.
 I test these implications for Thai firms between 2002 to 2006.
-During this period, the Thai government unilaterally changed its tariffs.
-Home tariffs were increased in a few industries.
-However, most industries experienced a fall in home tariffs, resulting in an average fall of 42 per cent in Thai manufacturing tariffs.
-Considering Thai trade policy changes, I find empirical support for the relationship between trade liberalization and product and process innovation.
+During this period, the Thai government unilaterally changed its tariffs, resulting in an average absolute change of 42 per cent in manufacturing tariffs.
+Home tariffs were increased in a few industries but most industries experienced a fall in home tariffs.
+Considering these Thai trade policy changes, I find empirical support for the relationship between trade liberalization and product and process innovation of incumbent firms.
 As expected, exporters reduce process innovation in response to Thai tariff cuts.
-Among firms making branded products, less export-oriented incumbents increase product innovation while more export-oriented incumbents reduce product innovation with a fall in Thai tariffs.
+Among firms making branded products, less export-oriented firms increase product innovation while more export-oriented firms reduce product innovation with a fall in Thai tariffs.